f3d-app/f3d/doc/user/03-OPTIONS.md

 F3D stores file paths relatively to the statefile directory when possible, and resolves them on load.
 Content added from memory (meshes, buffers) is not captured.

-The F3D application adds a `file_groups` entry storing all file groups, including the ones not currently loaded, so it can restore the whole navigation state.
+F3D adds a `file_groups` entry storing all file groups, including the ones not currently loaded, so it can restore the whole navigation state.
 The library ignores this entry when loading a libf3d statefile.